Up to 7,000 bodies buried on grounds of Mississippi medical center

 "We will exhume as many as we can, and we will archive or curate the remains as scientific specimens, and then our plan is to place them in a functional memorial structure," Dr. Ralph Didlake, the director of the medical center's Center for Bioethics and Medical Humanities, told CNN affiliate WLBT.

-Didlake envisons historians, archeologists and anthropologists combing through the coffins, learning more about the patients and the mental institution where they died.
+Didlake envisions historians, archeologists and anthropologists combing through the coffins, learning more about the patients and the mental institution where they died.

 "What was the experience of these individuals?
 What can their remains tell us about their experience in a 19th-century mental health institution?"
 Didlake said.